Thulium-Drake/ansible-role-vmware/README.md

 * Run the role, it will install all required software
 * The role will exit with an error
-* Copy the suggested inventory line from the error (hint: use stdout_callback = yaml)
-* Update the inventory with the above line
+* Update the inventory with a line such as below
 * Run the role again, it will work now

 I have yet to find a more integrated/elegant solution for this problem.

-Please note that changing the Python interpreter might/will break other ansible functionality!
+NOTE: Please note that changing the Python interpreter might/will break other ansible functionality!

 A workaround for that might be to use a 'virtual name' in the inventory: